MandelaByron/Django-Tutorials/README.md

-# Django Gym Membership App - Episode 5:Working with Media and User Profile Updates

-In this episode, we expanded on our custom user model by adding an **avatar field** to allow users to upload profile pictures.
-We standardized image naming using **UUID**, ensuring unique and clean file storage.
-Additionally, we worked with Django forms to enable users to update their profiles, including their name, age, and avatar.
+# Episode 06: Adding a Blog Application and Class-Based Views

+In this episode, we introduced a **Blog Application** to our project, where we explored how to write Django models for blog posts and integrate class-based views for handling requests.

 ---

-## Episode Overview
-In this episode, we covered:
+## Key Concepts Covered

-1. **Media**:
+### 1. **Blog Models**
-   - Learnt how to work with media - uploads and standardize filenames for consistency.

-2. **Working With Forms**:
+- Defined the database structure for blog posts, including fields for content, timestamps, and a `viewCount` field to track the number of views.

+---

+### 2. **Class-Based Views (CBVs)**
-   - Demonstrated how to work with django forms by adding a feature that allows users to update their information.
+- Demonstrated how to use **ListView** for displaying a list of blog posts efficiently.
+- Explored **DetailView** for displaying a single blog post with dynamic context.

+---

+### 3. **Additional Tips**
+- Highlighted best practices for organizing views and keeping them maintainable.
+- Demonstrated how to enhance the user experience by processing data dynamically and efficiently within class-based views.

+---

+## Next Steps
+In the next episode, we'll continue enhancing the blog application by adding features like rich text editing, categories, and a tagging system.
+Stay tuned!